6 Reasons Why Responsive Design Makes sense as the Future of e-Learning and m-Learning Design

 JULY 19, 2015

-believe it’s critical for us to embrace this way of thinking when Designing mobile learning for multiple screens.
+I believe it’s critical for us to embrace this way of thinking when Designing mobile learning for multiple screens.
 The days of designing eLearning for the stationary desktop computer are long gone.
-In 2014, Samsung alone had 56 different smartphones with different sizes and resolutions.
-How do we design for all of these sizes and resolutions? eLearning is dead!
+How do we design for all of these sizes and resolutions?

 7 Free Online Tools for CSS Optimization